 Sometime early in 2019, I had a family emergency that made me close my Sacco account and withdraw all my savings.
 While I treated this as my emergency kitty throughout, it occurred to me last minute that I had not been building emergency savings all along.
 I mean, the money was not easily accessible, and it was more of an investment than an emergency fund from the word go.

 But that small event got me thinking; what would happen if I lost my job?
 How long would I survive in the city, paying my bills while looking for another job?
-So, I started saving small amounts of money where I could easily access the funds without eating into my longterm investments.
-It was not an easy journey, but less than a year later, the little money I had by then would come in hand when I lost my job.
+So, I started saving small amounts of money where I could easily access the funds without eating into my long-term investments.
+It was not an easy journey, but less than a year later, the little money I had by then would come in handy when I lost my job.

-What’s an Emergency Fund
+What’s an Emergency Fund?